Our QQI Certified courses

 Therapeutic Play Skills is a Level 6 Minor Award (6N4705) offered on a part-time, blended learning basis.
 It is an experientially based learning programme which will equip participants to plan, deliver and evaluate both group and individual play based interventions.
 Participants will engage in creative activities that will enhance personal development, develop insight and awareness, and contribute to understanding, and meeting, the needs of all children including those living in adverse circumstances.
 Directive and non-directive therapeutic approaches will be addressed.
 This course will be available at various locations around the country.
 On completion of the programme and the attainment of 15 credits the learner will be awarded a Level 6 component certificate in Therapeutic Play Skills.
 This can be used as a component of the Level 6 Major Award in Early Childhood Care and Education (6M2007) or other Major Awards.

 This programme runs at a variety of locations (Donegal, Kerry, Limerick, Mullingar, Mountmellick, Galway, Lexlip and Claremorris) around Ireland and can be run specifically for interested groups or agencies.
+Highlighted locations above are the planned courses for 2022 so far.
 Online Component: Each learner will also have access to the online component of this course for a three month period.

-Due to the ongoing Covid-19 restrictions we are now only offering the Therapeutic Play Skills Certificate course as a live online training course.
+Due to the ongoing Covid-19 restrictions we are now also offering the Therapeutic Play Skills Certificate course as a live online training course.

 Applications are accepted by letter/email giving details of the applicants name, address, email and phone numbers, educational background, current employment, and reasons for wishing to complete the course.
 Email firstname.lastname@example.org .
 Phone: 086 1962501